Medically reviewed on December 4, 2017

 How should I take alendronate?

-Alendronate tablets are taken either once each day or once each week.
+Alendronate is taken either once daily or once per week.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 For at least 30 minutes after taking alendronate: